gcama0062/GenesisCapstone-project/README.md

 <br>ChatGPT
 <br>-Used to look up info on how to add and format some info in the program.
 <br>-How to add points and organize the README.

+<br>Techsmart
+<br>Originally created using the TechSmart coding platform.